 from training.npr.org: https://training.npr.org/sources/marc-lamont-hill/

 Marc Lamont Hill is the Steve Charles Professor of Media, Cities and Solutions at Temple University.
-He is the host of BET News and has appeared on Fox, CNN and MSNBC as a political and cultural commentator.
+He is the host of BET News, Al Jazeera’s UpFront and the Coffee and Books podcast, and has appeared on Fox, CNN and MSNBC as a political and cultural commentator.
 Hill is the founder and director of the People’s Education Center in Philadelphia, as well as the owner of Uncle Bobbie’s Coffee & Books.

 Trained as an anthropologist of education, Hill focuses his research on the intersections of culture, politics and education in the U.S. and the Middle East.
-Ebony named him one of America’s 100 most influential black leaders.
-Hill is the author of several books, including Beats, Rhymes, and Classroom Life: Hip-Hop Pedagogy, and the Politics of Identity; The Classroom and the Cell: Conversations on Black Life in America; and 2020’s We Still Here: Pandemic, Policing, Protest, and Possibility.
+Hill is the author of several books, including Beats, Rhymes, and Classroom Life: Hip-Hop Pedagogy, and the Politics of Identity (2009); The Classroom and the Cell: Conversations on Black Life in America (2011); and We Still Here: Pandemic, Policing, Protest, and Possibility (2020).

 Expertise: African American politics, politics and political issues, culture and cultural issues, anthropology, education, social issues, hip-hop, globalization